lucymait/project-4/README.md

   5. During this, the state of `query` and `filteredBoroughs` are reset.
 The `query` is set to be the input value and `filteredBoroughs` is set to be the variable where the filter method was applied.

 We also applied a filter once a user selects a Borough they would like to book a class in.
-This filter allows the user to view classes by the class type i.e HIIT.
+This filter allows the user to view classes by the class type, i.e HIIT.

 This filter took a slightly different approach and used options to filter through the classes available rather than by freely typing.